As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Agate Beds

-Jasper rocks are many times in the same areas where agates are present.
+Jasper rocks are often found in the same areas where agates are present.
 This is why you will find jasper specimens near agate beds in many states.
 If there are such places near you, definitely don’t limit your search just to agates.
-There are very high chances that you will find jasper as well.
+There is a very high chance that you will find Jasper as well.

-TIP: Jasper occurs in many varieties and can satisfy any mineral lover.
-However, please, beware of fakes.
+TIP: Jasper occurs in wide varieties and can satisfy any mineral lover.
+However, please beware of fakes.
 Find out the main differences between real and fake jaspers in the article below:

 Real vs. Fake Jasper: Focus on These 4 Differences